dakkar/sharkey-stuff/sharkey-features.rst

 * CSS class names are human-readable, to simplify browser-side customisation
 * users can disable indexing of their notes (the setting is federated)
+* "likes" and "reactions" federate correctly to Mastodon / Pleroma / Akkoma (Misskey sends them all as reactions)

 Ones of interest to admins
 """"""""""""""""""""""""""